piotrs112/uwb-rs/data-processing/README.md

 The default probe is `/dev/ttyACM0`.
 There is no default label (empty string).

 ## Tips
 Start with `preliminary_tests.ipynb`, then test movement data with `movement.ipynb`.
+The notebbok outputs results into a CSV file into `data/triangulated/`.
+This data can then be processed through a Kalman filter with `kalman.ipynb`.